 Server Dashboard is one of the default dashboards which appear automatically after the selection of a cluster.
 You can also retrieve this dashboard at any time from View option as follow:

-Please refer to NCache online help for more details on available monitoring options in default server dashboard
+Please refer to NCache Help documentation for more details on available monitoring options in default server dashboard

 Client Dashboard is also one of the default dashboards that can be retrieved any time using View option.
 Client dashboard contains following graphs: